A structured method for text-based personality analysis.

 Do I have to write about myself?

-No. The process may appear in a personal account, but also in the description of a character, a group, a situation, a relationship, or an action.
-The text mainly needs to be natural and sufficiently developed.
+No. The process may appear in a personal narrative, but also in the description of a character, a group, a situation, a relationship, or an action.
+Above all, the text should be natural and sufficiently developed.

 Can two texts written by the same person produce different profiles?

-In theory, when several sufficiently natural and developed texts are written by the same person, the model should converge toward the same profile.
-In practice, differences in topic, context, length, or richness may still affect the result and, in some cases, lead to a different profile.
+In theory, no. When several sufficiently natural and developed texts are written by the same person, the model should converge toward the same profile.
+In practice, however, differences may appear depending on the length or richness of the text, and may sometimes change the resulting profile.

 Is the MBTI correspondence exact?

-It is indicative.
-It serves as an additional reference point and does not replace an official MBTI result.
+Both models are based on a 16-type typology, and the correspondence shows strong coherence, but it remains indicative.
+It serves as a complementary reference point and does not replace an official MBTI result.

 Try the method in the app.